 Joe has headlined at San Francisco’s Great American Music Hall and in his various bands, he has played at England’s Glastonbury Music Festival, San Francisco’s famed Fillmore (opening for Richard Thompson), the second stages at Shoreline and Sleep Train Amphitheatres (opening for Alabama), Nevada’s Burning Man Festival and Santa Cruz’s Y2K5 Live Looping Festival.

-Joe’s song "Dosey Doe” was voted #1 song on SomaFMs Bootliquor radio by listeners in September 2010, and his music (“Control Freak”) has been featured on NPR’s Undercurrents.
-His song “Jelly Donut” inspired a feature about food-based songs in the San Francisco Chronicle, and he has appeared in Guitar Player Magazine.
-Joe’s Dante-esque epic tragi-comedy, "The Horse I Rode In On” won “Best Song” in West Coast Songwriter's Open Mic in June 2009.
+Joe’s Song “Dosey Doe” was voted #1 song on SomaFM’s Bootliquor Radio by listeners in September 2010, and his music (“Control Freak”) has been featured on NPR’s Undercurrents.
+His song “Jelly Donut” inspired a feature about food-based songs in the SF Chronicle’s Datebook, and he has appeared in Guitar Player Magazine.
+Joe’s Dante-esque epic tragi-comedy “And The Horse I Rode In On” won “Best Song” in West Coast Songwriters Open Mic.
 He was recently honored in Berkeley by a Joe Rut Cover Night, in which local artists took turns playing his songs.

 Joe pays homage to American roots music (he was a founding member of twang-harmony band, Loretta Lynch), but he reaches for the tips of new branches too, with an experimentalism that has landed him, for instance, in a headlining slot at the Boise Experimental Music Festival (in his guitar-centric improvisational duo Lumper/Splitter).